Binance Is SAFU: 7 Ways We Secure Your Assets 24/7

 With Binance’s Secure Asset Fund for Users (SAFU), We Invest in Our Safety Commitment

 At Binance, we want to ensure that each person using our exchange and each asset entrusted to us are protected, even in the unlikelihood that our security measures may fail.
-In July 2018, we created the Secure Asset Fund for Users (SAFU) and began allocating 10% of all trading fees received into this fund to provide insurance to potential breaches.
-As of today, the fund is estimated to be several times bigger than John’s BTC stash, all stored in secure hard wallets to be accessed only in cases of extreme emergency.
+We created the Secure Asset Fund for Users (SAFU) to provide insurance to potential breaches.

 With that being said, from a security standpoint, our goal every day is to never use SAFU, and we hope to achieve this by doing our part in providing the most secure crypto platforms possible for all of our Binancians, whether centralized or decentralized.

 Binance DEX Shows the Next Level in Crypto Security